Australia

 • Funding the transaction from the financial resources of the company rather than the continuing shareholders

-• Avoiding the imposition of transfer duty
+• Managing the imposition of transfer duty

 • Enabling a more efficient transfer of company assets to an exiting shareholder, and